-The applicant will be provided a copy of the lease, the grievance procedure, utility allowances, utility charges, the current schedule of routine maintenance charges, and a request for reasonable accommodation form.
-These documents will be explained in detail.
-The applicant will sign a certification that they have received these documents and that they have reviewed them with Housing Authority personnel.
+The applicant will be provided: a copy of the lease, the grievance procedure, utility allowances, utility charges, the current schedule of routine maintenance charges, and a request for reasonable accommodation form, and all of these documents will be explained in detail.
+The applicant will sign a certification that they have received these documents and that they have reviewed them with HRHA personnel.
 The certification will be filed in the tenant's file.

 The signing of the lease and the review of financial information are to be privately handled.
 The head of household and all adult family members will be required to execute the lease prior to admission.
-One executed copy of the lease will be furnished to the head of household and the Harrisonburg Redevelopment and Housing Authority will retain the original executed lease in the tenant's file.
+One executed copy of the lease will be furnished to the head of household and the HRHA will retain the original executed lease in the tenant's file.
 A copy of the grievance and VAWA procedures will be attached to the resident's copy of the lease.

-The family will pay a security deposit at the time of lease signing, which shall not exceed one (1) month's rent.
-The security deposit will be equal to:
+The family will pay a security deposit at the time of lease signing, which shall not exceed one month's rent.
 The security deposit will equal to the amount of fair market rent according to the bedroom size.

-In exceptional situations, the Harrisonburg Redevelopment and Housing Authority reserves the right to allow a new tenant to pay the security deposit in up to six (6) payments or more.
-One-hundred dollars (\$100) shall be paid at move in with the remainder paid over six (6) months or more.
-This shall be at the sole discretion of the Housing Authority.
+In exceptional situations, the HRHA reserves the right to allow a new tenant to pay the security deposit in up to six payments or more. \$100 shall be paid at move in with the remainder paid over six months or more.
+This shall be at the sole discretion of the HRHA.